 \subsection{Pixel-space Conversion and Sampling Strategy}

 In the final step, the refined latent $\mathbf{z}_0'$ is mapped back to pixel space using the pretrained VAE decoder:

 yielding the generated lane image under the target weather/illumination condition.

 It is worth emphasizing that the entire HG-Lane framework is \emph{training-free}: all VAEs, UNet backbones, and ControlNets are pretrained and kept frozen.
-In practice, we can sample multiple outputs using different random seeds,
+In practice, we can sample multiple outputs using different random seeds:

 evaluate them with metrics such as F1@50 and FID, and select the seed that provides the best trade-off between geometric accuracy and visual realism for deployment.
-This makes HG-Lane easy to plug into existing lane detection pipelines while providing controllable, high-fidelity synthetic data across a wide range of conditions.
+This makes HG-Lane readily integrable into existing lane detection pipelines while providing controllable, high-fidelity synthetic data across a wide range of conditions.